 However, in higher dimensions, $B$ may not be smooth, and similarly, neural networks such as ReLU networks may also not be smooth.
-But this is not a crucial issue in optimization problems.
-The important thing is that these functions are locally Lipschitz since we can consider the subgradient descent method; Lemma \ref{lemma:stochastic}.
+But this is not a crucial issue because these functions are locally Lipschitz, as we can consider the subgradient descent method, Lemma \ref{lemma:stochastic}.

 \begin{remark} If $n > 1$, then $B : \mathbb{R}_{> 0}^N \rightarrow \mathsf{Bar}, \a \mapsto \mathsf{bcd}_{n}^{\mathcal{R},\ell}(\Psi_{f})$ is continuous but may not be smooth.
 For example, consider a ray $\ell(t) = \sqrt{N} t \cdot {\a \over \lVert \a \rVert}$.
 Since the minimum function is not smooth, $\mathsf{bcd}_{2}^{\mathcal{R},\ell}(\Psi_{f})=\Biggl\{ \left(0, \min \left({r_{L_{i_1}}^f \over \sqrt{N}a_{i_1} / \lVert \mathbf{a} \rVert}, {r_{L_{i_2}}^f \over \sqrt{N}a_{i_2} / \lVert \mathbf{a} \rVert} \right) \sqrt{3} \right]: 1 \le i_1 < i_2 \le N \Biggr\}$ is not smooth. \end{remark}